War of Curzola: Background

 The Fall of Acre in 1291 proved to be a devastating defeat both morally and militarily for Christians across western Europe.
 For Venice, however, the loss of the city was particularly tragic.
 Acre had had a significant Venetian population, and with the loss of the city, Venice had also lost a significant trade route for the transfer of eastern spices into Europe.
-This corresponds with the overall loss of the eastern spice trade in Europe during the Middle Ages as Muslim empires began to close off the tradition routes.
+This corresponds with the overall loss of the eastern spice trade in Europe during the Middle Ages as Muslim empires began to close off the traditional routes.
 Now unable to compete with Genoa, who were able to maintain their colonies in Azov and Crimea, Venice's economy was crippled.

 Since the Fourth Crusade, Byzantine emperors continued to favour Genoa as a trading ally, rather than Venice.
 Because of this, by 1291, Genoa had the institutional power within the Byzantine Empire to blockade Venetians from passing the Bosphorus Strait, completely barring their access to the Black Sea.
 All of these factors coalesced into consecutive Genoese attacks on Venetian merchants and convoys in the Aegean, as well as significant raiding on Venetian Crete.
 Now, with the blockade of the Bosphorus, the raiding on Crete and the attacks on Venetian merchants in the Aegean, and, in a final flurry of Genoese aggression, a raid on the Venetian quarter in Constantinople in 1295, followed with the arrest of the surviving Venetians by the Byzantine Emperor, Andronikos II Palaiologos, the Venetians had no choice but to formally retaliate, declaring war on both entities in the same year.